MicrosoftDocs/mesh-docs/mesh/events-guide/customize-event.md

 # Customize your event

+Mesh enables no-code customization of 3D environments that help your organization create experiences tailored to your business goals.

-Event customization empowers organizers and co-organizers to add content to an event or template of default or custom environments.
+With customization, organizers and co-organizers can add content to an event or template of default or custom environments.

 ## Why customize an event?